CP1401/Practicals/prac_01/README.md

-# Practical 01 - Problem Solving and Algorithms
+# Practical 01 - Problem Solving & Input, Processing and Output

 **Welcome to practicals!**

 If you haven't read the introduction to pracs and marking, please [read this now](../README.md).
 **Note: All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

 ## Community
 It's a good idea to start getting to know your IT@JCU community a bit more...